Bridge indices of spatial graphs and diagram colorings: Lower bounds

 \subsection{Meridional rank}

+It is a straightforward exercise to see that any group produces a quandle structure given by $a\triangleright b = b^{-1}ab$.
+In fact, one motivation for quandle theory is to generalize the notion of conjugation in group theory.
+In the previous subsection, we counted the number of quandle colorings to get a bound on the number of seeds.
+When the quandle comes from a group, and the group is well-understood in terms of how to generate it, it suffices to find just one coloring (we do not have to count all possible colorings) to get a bound on the number of seeds.
+This is what we do in this subsection.

-The fundamental group of the complement of a spatial graph $G$ in $S^3$ can be computed via the Wirtinger algorithm in a similar way to the computations for knots and links.
+A presentation for the fundamental group of the complement of a spatial graph $G$ in $S^3$ can be computed via the Wirtinger algorithm in a similar way to the computations for knots and links (this can be proven using Van Kampen's theorem).
 Each arc of a spatial graph diagram gives a generator, and each crossing gives a relation of the form $x_ix_jx^{-1}_ix^{-1}_k$.
 At a vertex, we have a new type of relation of the form $x_{i_1}^{\epsilon_1}x_{i_2}^{\epsilon_2}\cdots x_{i_n}^{\epsilon_n}$, where the generators are listed in order as we go clockwise around a vertex, and $\epsilon_i$ is 1 (resp. $-1$) if the arc is directed into the vertex (resp. directed out of the vertex).
 See \autoref{fig:wirtgraph}.

 The technique of bounding the number of handles of knotted objects by the meridional rank of the fundamental group has been used before in other settings such as classical links \cite{baader2021coxeter} and surface-links \cite{joseph2024meridional}.
 We now adapt the method to the setting of spatial graphs.